acatone-git/HomePlus_Mod_Dev/README.md

 > sleep 0.3

-This can be modified at wish, if you need to hold down a key for 3 seconds or more, just replace 0.3 to 3 or whatever you need.
+This can be modified at wish, if you need to hold down a key for 3 seconds or more, just replace 0.3 to 3 (or whatever you need).

 ## L3 Press & Release (HomePlus Mod)